zenodeapp/genesis-cronos/utils/README.md

 ## refresh-state-sync.sh

 This script is useful if you want to recalibrate your state-sync configurations to a more recent height. **WARNING: this wipes your entire data folder, but will backup and restore the priv_validator_state.json file**.
-It uses the script(s) from https://github.com/zenodeapp/restate-sync/tree/main.
+It uses the script(s) from the [`restate-sync`](https://github.com/zenodeapp/restate-sync/tree/main) repository (`main`).
 If in doubt whether this is safe, you could always check the repository to see how it works.

 ```
 sh refresh-state-sync.sh [height_interval] [rpc_server_1] [rpc_server_2]